 In lieu of submitting a "Personal Statement" essay, applicants should compose thoughtful answers to the questions noted in this questionnaire [DOCX].
 When prompted to do so, you will copy and paste your response to each question into the text box provided (you will not upload the questionnaire document).
 NOTE: For each question, there is a 200-word limit.

 On-campus interviews are required for admission.
 (Only applicants who can document that they will be out of the country on our interview dates will be considered for virtual/online interviews.)
-Applicants for Fall 2019 will be invited to interview on either March 14 or March 15, 2019.
+Applicants for Fall 2020 will be invited to interview in mid-February, 2020.

 All students admitted for the MA + SSP track begin their graduate enrollment in the fall semester.
 (The start date for SSP-only admittees varies.)